verbatino/gatsby-starter-morning-dew/README.md

 # gatsby-starter-morning-dew

-Gatsby starter for creating a new blog!
+Gatsby starter for creating a new blogg!

 [Demo website.](https://maxpou.github.io/gatsby-starter-morning-dew/)